Shimamura-Tako/ValhallaMMO-ItemsadderFIX/README.md

 ## I'm encountering an issue!
 Please submit an issue in this repository instead of going to ValhallaMMO's repository, because this extension was created by me, not by Athlaeos.

-## Why am I having issues using it on versions below 1.21.4 (or equal to 1.21.9)?
+## Why am I having issues using it on versions below 1.21.4?
-This extension was initially created for my own server, which runs on version 1.21.8 with ValhallaMMO version 1.6.4.
+This extension was initially created for my own server, which runs on version 1.21.8 with ValhallaMMO version 1.6.5.

 Therefore, you might encounter some minor problems when using it on older or newer server/plugin versions.